<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Counseling FAQs - “How do I get started?”</image:title>

-<image:caption>Please take your time exploring my website to learn about me, my services, and my policies and fees.
-When you’re ready, contact me to schedule a free 20-minute phone consultation, during which I’ll ask a bit about you and your mental health goals, and share some information about myself and my practice.
+<image:caption>Please take your time exploring my website to learn about me and my services.
+When you’re ready, contact me via phone or email to schedule a free 20-minute phone consultation, during which I’ll ask a bit about you and your mental health goals, and share some information about myself and my practice.
 This call is not a counseling session, but rather a chance for us to make sure we’re a good fit for each other.
-I want you to get what you need and deserve from counseling, so if we are not the right fit or my schedule is full I will make an effort to provide referral information.
+If we are not the right fit or my schedule is full I will make an effort to provide referral information for other providers.
 Please note that I do not provide Emotional Support Animal assessments/letters.</image:caption>

 </image:image>